FrankDocu/Lichess-Development-Onboarding/Handling-'insult',-'troll'-and-'other'-reports.md

 * Presence of communication substantiating an intent to annoy

 **Less likely to take action**
-* Few infractions, anyone can get an important phone call, lose their internet connection, etc.
+* Few infractions (anyone can get an important phone call, lose their internet connection, etc.)